CoderNeo17/Multiplayer_TicTacToe/readme.md

 * ***[socket.js](./socket.js):*** Web Socket server for realtime communication.

 ##
-- This has a very naively written front end.
+- This has a very basic front end.
 It is written purely in HTML JS and CSS due to my inaquaintance with front-end frameworks by the time I started building this.